 Sports in Nashville

-From downtown, head across the river to Nissan Stadium, where the NFL's Tennessee Titans fiercely take on their opponents every fall, or cheer on the Nashville Predators, the city's professional hockey team, in Smashville.
-See the boys of summer play--minor league baseball is great fun in Nashville, and the Sounds play at First Tennessee Park.
+From downtown, head across the river to Nissan Stadium, where the NFL's Tennessee Titans fiercely take on their opponents every fall, or cheer on the Nashville Predators, the National Hockey League team, in Smashville.
+If you prefer baseball, the Sounds, a minor league affiliate of the Texas Rangers, play at First Tennessee Park.

 Outdoor Living in Nashville

 Although downtown Nashville sits on a plain along the slow-moving Cumberland River, most of the city is built into the hilly landscape that characterizes Middle Tennessee.
 In addition to hiking and biking trails winding their way through the city's wooded areas, outdoorsy Nashville residents can take advantage of nearby recreational areas.
-These include the public use areas along the banks of J. Percy Priest Lake, Radnor Lake State Natural Area and the "twin" Percy Warner and Edwin Warner Parks.
-Fishing, boating, sailing, camping and mountain biking are popular activities during the summer months.
-Resident golfers enjoy a day on the greens at the public Hermitage Golf Course, which features two courses and is considered one of America's top golf courses.
+These include the public use areas along the banks of J. Percy Priest Lake, Radnor Lake State Natural Area and the twin" Percy and Edwin Warner Parks.
+Resident golfers enjoy a day on the greens at the public Hermitage Golf Course, featuring two courses and considered one of America's top golf courses.